jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figure>

 ### Bringing TEK into the classroom
-Since the first day of class, I have tried to make it clear that this wasn’t a course about plants in isolation, but about plants as part of ecological and cultural systems, and that humans are and always have been a part of both.
-Throughout the semester, we read and discussed *Braiding Sweetgrass* by Robin Wall Kimmerer.
-Kimmerer, a plant ecologist and Citizen of Potawatomi Nation, bridges Western science and Indigenous knowledge.
-In the chapter The Three Sisters, Kimmerer writes not only about the biological facilitation among the sisters (corn offering structure, beans fixing nitrogen, squash shielding the soil), but also about their moral teachings: interdependence, generosity, and community.
+Since the first day of class, I have tried to make it clear that this wasn’t a course about plants or ecosystems in isolation, but about plants as part of ecological and cultural systems, and that humans are and always have been a part of both.
+Plant ecologist and Citizen of Potawatomi Nation Kimmerer writes about the Three Sisters in terms of both biology and values.
+Corn gives structure, beans fix nitrogen, squash protects the soil.
+But she also talks about how they support one another, and what that can teach us.
+The book gave us a way to think about science that includes observation, care, and responsibility.

 ### The experiment: Monocultures vs. polycultures
-We asked: How does planting the Three Sisters together compare to growing each plant alone?
-What happens when we swap in different species of legumes; do they change the outcomes for corn and squash?
-And how do these relationships play out in different environmental contexts (i.e., different nutrient availability)?
+How do the Three Sisters grow together compared to alone?
+What happens if we use different legume species?
+How does soil nutrient level affect plant growth in each case?

 <figure>
 <a href="babycorn.jpg/"><img